Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/Web_Tiled_Layer/README.md

 * Subdomain is optional and allows the ArcGIS Maps SDK for Native Apps to balance requests among multiple servers for enhanced performance.
 * Level, row, and column select the tiles to load based on the visible extent of the map.

-1. Create a `WebTiledLayer` from a URL and a list of subdomains.
+1. Create a `WebTiledLayer` from a URL.
 2. Create a new `Basemap` from the layer.
 3. Update the attribution on the layer.
 Note: this is a necessary step because web tiled services don't have associated service metadata.
 4. Display the basemap.